apivideo/duetavideo/README.md

 ## JavaScript

-The first 3 lines of /public/index.js havd the variables you must change to get your own version of duet a video up and running.
+The first 3 lines of /public/index.js have the variables you must change to get your own version of duet a video up and running.
 The RTMP and live URLS are generated when you [create a livestream](https://docs.api.video/reference/post_live-streams), and the delegated_token is created from the [Generate an uplaod token](https://docs.api.video/reference/post_upload-tokens) endpoint at api.video.
 (There are links to tutorials in the documentation for each endpoint).

-Once you update these, you can run the Node server (NPM start), and the app will be upand running!
+Once you update these, you can run the Node server (NPM start), and the app will be up and running!

 For more details on how we built this, please read the [blog post](https://api.video/blog/tutorials/video-duets-in-the-browser).
 It is also heavily based on [record.a.video](https://record.a.video) - links to Github and a tutorial can be found there.